Save Big on GST Registration with Expert Assisted at Just ₹ 599/-

 Do I need a TAN to deduct TDS under Section 194I?

 Yes, absolutely.
-A Tax Deduction and Collection Account Number (TAN) is mandatory for any person or entity required to deduct TDS under the Income Tax Act, including Section 194I.
-Without a TAN, you cannot legally deposit the deducted tax or file Form 26Q.
+A Tax Deduction and Collection Account Number (TAN) is mandatory for any entity deducting tax under Section 194I.
+You cannot deposit the tax or file the required Form 26Q return without it.
+This is a key difference from Section 194IB, where a TAN is not needed.

 Please Rate this post